MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/monitor-your-platform-infrastructure/3_backup-and-recovery.md

 ---
 title: Backup and recovery of your platform instance
 original-url: https://docs.microsoftcommunitytraining.com/docs/backup-and-recovery
+author: nikotha
+ms.author: nikotha
+description: As a Microsoft Community Training customer, we can ensure that in case of unforeseen failures and disasters, your data – which includes all your content, user data and other branding assets - is safe and secure. ms.prod: azure ms.service: azure
 ---

 # Backup and recovery of your platform instance